jsq1234/leetcode-go/README.md

 ## Authorization

 In order for you to run/submit test cases, you must be authorized.
-This can be done by creating and exporting an
+This can be done by creating and exporting an environment variable with the name ``LEETCODE_SESSION_KEY``.